This week, an occult cassette with a trick under the hood:

 So much for smooth running!

-The “U.S. High Standard” tells us where this tape probably originates from, but for the period I had to check my Russian connection.
-So it might be from 1977.
-Or it might not be, because there’s a radio show from 1974 on it.
+The “U.S. High Standard” tells us where this tape probably originates from, but for the period I had no clue.
+A Russian website I found (but has disappeared now) mentioned 1977.
+But there’s a radio show from 1974 on it.
 That’s strange, impossible even, or is it?

 Let me take you to the other side